Tableau Server Mail Scheduler

 - Combine dashboards form multiple workbooks to one PDF file

-- Use filters & parameters to personalize your PDF reports
+- Use filters & parameters to personalize your mailings

 Send PDF copies of your Tableau dashboards from different workbooks by email

-Use filters and/or set parameters in dashboard views to create personalized PDF reports per recipient
+Use filters and/or set parameters in dashboard views to create personalized emails

 Get a head start in implementing Tableau Software in your entire organization.